Lacy Park

-The park is named after San Marino's mayor, Richard H. Lacy.
+The park is named after San Marino's former mayor, Richard H. Lacy.

 Description

 Consisting of over thirty acres of open space in the center San Marino, Lacy Park was opened in 1925.
 It was formerly part of the 19th century Rancho Huerta de Cuati Mexican land grant.
 Originally Wilson Lake in 1875, the land was purchased by the city in 1925 and dedicated as a park.

 The park is known for its extensive arboretum of trees, its immaculate rose garden, and its monument to General George Patton, who once resided in San Marino.

 Leashed dogs are allowed in the park.
 In 2008, the San Marino City Council briefly considered building a dog park within Lacy Park to help fulfill a local resident's Eagle Scout project, but rejected the proposal due to vehement opposition from other residents.